digitalsleuth/time_decode/README.md

 # Time Decode
-A timestamp and date decoder.
+A Python 3 timestamp and date decoder/encoder.
-Compatible with Python 3.x.
-(can be compatible with Python 2.7x with minor changes)

 I noticed a lack of timestamp conversion utilities in a number of different linux systems.
 Since I happen to use linux in my day-to-day work I thought this would help.